SimonPaske/sip-home/README.md

 - On mobile screens, when items are added to the cart, the headers in the cart summary appear to be too long for the screen width.
 - The longer headers cause horizontal scrolling, which can be frustrating for users as it disrupts the overall mobile experience.

+**Suggested Fix:**

+The issue was fixed by making the following adjustments:

+- Removed one column from the cart summary table to reduce the width of the table.
+- Positioned the buttons "Remove" and "Add" in line with the quantity column to save horizontal space and ensure a better mobile user experience.

+---

 ## Checkout Page